20 student kitchen cupboard essentials

 And, for cooking inspiration, our recipe vault is full of ideas that use tinned tomatoes as a base, such as chilli con carne and chicken enchiladas.

-When buying food, try the supermarket downshift.
-You could save £520 a year by switching to value-brand products.
+When buying food, try the supermarket downshift. -

 Closely related to the last cupboard essential on this list, a tube of tomato puree will cost you around 60p and goes a long way.

 Try adding a spoonful to any recipe that involves tinned tomatoes.
-Doing so will magically bring out the flavour of the tomatoes.
+Doing so will magically bring out their flavour.

 As a bonus, you can also use it as a base to make your own pizzas!